 Processing: This means that we are currently reviewing your order and getting it ready for shipment or for custom ordering.

-Shipped: This means that a shipping label with tracking information was printed for your package.
+Shipped: This means that a shipping label (with tracking information if shipped Priority) was printed for your package.

 Cancelled: Your payment has been refunded and the order has been cancelled.